drago1234/Full-Stack__Project06-Photo-Sharing/README.md

 sudo apt-get install imagemagick -y
 ```
 3. If you are on Window10, you'll want to do the following:
 * Download the ImageMagick binary install package from one of the ftp sites listed on  the [ImageMagick](https://imagemagick.org/script/download.php) download page.
-The file will be named similar to ImageMagick-7.0.8-57-Q16-x64-static.exe
+The file will be named similar to ImageMagick-6.9.12-13-Q16-HDRI-x64-dll.exe
-* Test the success, run following command in cmd
+* Test the success of installation, run following command in cmd
 ```bash
 convert -version
 ```